ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 ### 5. ARCHITECTURAL DOCUMENTATION: LOGICAL VIEW
 # A. Domain Model and Data Structure
-The core of the system is built on a robust entity-relationship model that manages the lifecycle of events and user interactions.
+The core of the system is built on a robust entity-relationship model that manages the lifecycle of events, user interactions, and administrative governance.
 •	**Foundation (BaseEntity):** All domain objects inherit from this abstract superclass.
-It ensures that every record in the system possesses a unique identity (ID), a record of creation (createdDate), and an operational status flag.
+It ensures that every record in the system possesses a unique identity (ID), a record of creation (createdDate), and an operational status flag to maintain auditability.
-• **User Management (AppUser):** Represents the primary actor.
-It manages personal credentials and acts as the "Organizer" for events through a One-to-Many relationship.
+•	**User Lifecycle (AppUser):** Represents the primary actor with expanded profile capabilities.
+It manages personal credentials, profile image paths, and acts as the "Organizer" for events through a One-to-Many relationship.
-•	**Event Categorization (Category):** Provides a logical grouping for events (e.g., Seminar, Football Match, Workshop), allowing for structured data retrieval and better user experience.
-•	**Event Core (Event):** The central entity holding metadata such as title, description, location, and timing.
-It maintains Many-to-One relationships with both Category and AppUser.
+•	**Event Core (Event):** The central entity holding metadata such as title, location, and timing.
+It maintains Many-to-One relationships with Categories and Organizers, supporting dynamic image resolution based on category types.
+•	**Administrative Taxonomy (Category):** Provides a logical grouping for sports events (e.g., Football, Basketball).
+It allows for structured data retrieval and is managed via an Admin-only interface for system-wide consistency.
 •	**Participation Logic (EventRegistration):** A junction entity used to bridge users and events.
-It enforces a Unique Constraint to ensure a user cannot register for the same event more than once.
+It enforces referential integrity to ensure unique participation records and supports organizer-led cancellation workflows.

 # B. Service Layer & Business Intelligence
-The Service layer serves as the "brain" of the application, encapsulating the rules that govern the system's behavior.
+The Service layer serves as the "brain" of the application, encapsulating complex business rules and account lifecycle management.
+•	**Account & Profile Management (AccountService):**
+Profile Orchestration: Manages user profile updates, including physical image persistence and account data synchronization.
+Cascading Account Deletion: Implements a complex cleanup logic where deleting a user account automatically purges all associated registrations and hosted events to prevent orphaned data.
 •	**Identity & Security (AuthService):**
-o	Email Normalization: Systematically converts emails to lowercase and trims whitespace to prevent logical duplication. o	Stateless Authentication: Integrates with JWT logic to provide secure, token-based access.
+Stateless Authorization: Integrates with JWT logic to provide secure, token-based access.
+It handles email normalization and sensitive credential protection via WRITE_ONLY constraints.
-•	**Registration Integrity (EventRegistrationService):** o	Self-Registration Guard: Logically prevents an organizer from registering for an event they created. o	Validation: Ensures that both the event and the user exist and are active before confirming participation.
-•	**Lifecycle Management (EventService):** o	Cascade Cleanup: When an event is deleted, the service ensures all related registrations are purged first to maintain referential integrity.
+•	**Registration Intelligence (EventRegistrationService):**
+Ownership Guard: Logically prevents organizers from registering for their own events.
+Contact Exposure: Provides organizers with secure access to participant contact details (email/phone) for logistical coordination.

 # C. API Design & Functional Exposure
-•	EventsController: Provides endpoints for creating, listing, and deleting events, specifically filtering actions based on the organizer's identity.
-•	AppUsersController: Manages the CRUD lifecycle of users, ensuring that user data can be updated or retrieved securely.
-•	AuthController: Handles the entry points for the application, specifically login and register scenarios.
-•	CategoriesController: Exposes the taxonomy of the system, allowing for the management of event categories.
+•	**Events & Registrations (EventsController):** Provides comprehensive endpoints for the event lifecycle, including participant management and organizer-only deletion rights.
+•	**Account & Admin Gateway (AccountController & Admin.js):**
+Personalized Dashboard: Manages the /api/account/me endpoints for user self-service and profile customization.
+Administrative Control: Dedicated modules provide privileged access for system-wide event editing and participant removal.
+•	**Resource Management (UploadController):** Handles Multipart file uploads for profile and event images, enforcing size and MIME-type constraints.
+•	**Taxonomy Exposure (CategoriesController):** Exposes the system's category structure, supporting dynamic frontend filtering and metadata mapping.

 # D. Automated Developer Tooling
-•	Real-time Monitoring: Through the use of Hibernate event listeners (*DataSqlExportIntegrator*), the system tracks every logical change (*Insert/Update/Delete*).
+•	**Transaction Synchronization:** Through the use of TransactionSynchronizationManager, the system tracks successful database commits.
-•	Auto-Synchronization: Upon a successful transaction commit, the service automatically exports the current database state into a physical data.sql file.
-This ensures that the logical state of the development environment is always preserved and shareable via version control.
+•	**Physical State Parity:** The DataSqlExportService automatically exports the H2 database state into a physical data.sql file after each successful transaction.
+This ensures that the logical state of the development environment (including 100+ seeded sport events) is always preserved and synchronized via version control.

  <img width="606" height="795" alt="image" src="https://github.com/user-attachments/assets/19dc31f4-f0f1-4c4c-8096-d043ca2a179b" />